facebookresearch/spdl/docs/source/migration/paradigm_shift.rst

 Concurrency Structure
 ---------------------

-When adopting SPDL, it is important to understand the difference in how SPDL structure the concurrency, compared against common process-based data loaders.
+When using SPDL, it is important to understand the difference in how SPDL structure the concurrency, compared against common process-based data loaders.

 In process-based data loading, each process runs the entire pipeline.